Healthcare

 • Voice that survived locked screens, backgrounded apps, and battery-aggressive Androids at clinical-grade reliability: every call, every shift, every device

-• A voice layer that behaved like a peer to messaging and team coordination, not a separate dialer clinicians had to switch into
+• A voice layer that behaved like a peer to messaging and coordination, not a separate dialer clinicians had to switch into

-• An embedded SDK they could compose into their own platform, not a stand-alone app they had to convince hospitals to deploy alongside theirs
+• An embedded SDK they could compose into their own platform, not a stand-alone app they had to convince hospitals to deploy

 White-labeled Cloud Softphone deployed under the operator's brand.